Leigh3983/Predict-Prices-of-Cars-using-Linear-Regression/README.md

 # Linear-Regression-Example
-Linear Regression used to predict the price of cars according to numerical and categorical features
+Linear Regression model used to predict the price of cars according to numerical and categorical features.